library-pals/read-action/README.md

       notes:
         description: Notes about the book.
         type: string
+      # If you do not submit dateStarted or dateFinished, the book status will be set to "want to read"
       dateStarted:
         description: Date you started the book (YYYY-MM-DD).
         type: string
       dateFinished:
         description: Date you finished the book (YYYY-MM-DD).
-The default date is today unless dateStarted is defined, then it is `undefined`.
         type: string

 jobs: